 Let’s get back talking about the Millennials in the workforce.
 No, please don’t get me wrong.
-I do not hold any grudge against these bunch of privilege kids (ooops!…) but, it’s just that, one of my own will be joining the rat race soon.
+I do not hold any grudge against these bunch of privileged kids (ooops!…) but, it’s just that, one of my own will be joining the rat race soon.
 My kid belongs to the Gen Z, and like it or not, Millennials at work today will either be guiding or competing with my son in a few years.
 It is normal that I care.

 I have written a piece about A Gen X to A Millennial: How To Get Promoted To Manager.
 Check it out.
 You might want to add your own views in the comment section.

-The Millenials, like it or not, are brought up in an era where everything is changing at accelerated rate.
+The Millenials, like it or not, are brought up in an era where everything is changing at an accelerated rate.
 Gen X witnesses some changes in unprecedented ways in the 90s, with the rise of the internet.
 Really, things started to move faster.
 Telecommunication for instance.
 Cordless phones were racing to see who could substitute the pc first, from Nokia winning the race initially, then got beaten bad by Apple.
 Now, let us see, what change…

 1. Specialize On Many Jobs